George Peponis: Background

-Peponis was born in Tripoli, Arcadia in the Peloponnese to ethnic Greek parents who originally came from the small Arcadian village of Levidi on the outskirts of Tripoli on 3 September 1953.
+Peponis was born on 3 September 1953, in the town of Tripoli, Arcadia in the Peloponnese region in Greece, to Greek parents who originally came from the small Arcadian village of Levidi, on the outskirts of Tripoli.
 He emigrated with his family to Australia when he was just 18 months old in 1954 like many other Greeks in those days.
 He attended Sydney's Canterbury Boys' High School where he played rugby union and was a Canterbury rugby league junior with the St George Dragons JRLFC at Clemton Park before being graded in 1973 to the under-23's side in which year he played in the Preliminary Final against the Balmain Tigers.

 Professional playing career

 1970s

 Peponis started the 1974 season in reserve grade and that year debuted in first grade against South Sydney when Barry Phillis was injured.
 He stayed in first grade for that year's finals series including Canterbury's Grand Final 1974 loss to the Eastern Suburbs.

 After a 1975 season interrupted by a broken leg injury, for the next five seasons from 1976 he was Canterbury's regular first grade hooker.
 The Canterbury club maintained a scholarship scheme for its juniors at the time which supported him financially while he conducted his medical studies.

 Peponis made his state debut for the New South Wales Blues in 1976 and would go on to play seven games for his state up till 1980.

 In 1978, Peponis was appointed Canterbury's first-grade captain and played in the Preliminary Semi-Final against the Parramatta Eels.
 He would go on to captain Canterbury on 71 occasions between 1978 and 1982.
 As a hooker he was a consistent winner of possession in those days of contested scrums and was known for his trademark ability to burrow over for tries from the dummy half position.
 He made his Test debut for Australia in 1978 in the first Test against New Zealand.
 He was vying for the Australian hooker position with Max Krilich and Queensland's Johnny Lang and would in his career regularly compete against Krilich for representative honours.
 He was selected for the 1978 Kangaroo tour on which he played two Tests, four minor tour matches and scored six tries.

 In 1979, after the playing retirement of Bob Fulton, he took over as state captain of New South Wales and that same year was selected as Kangaroo captain for the domestic Ashes series against Great Britain.
 Australia's fitness and skill dominance over Great Britain began to show in this series which was a three-nil drubbing to the locals.
 He led Canterbury to the 1979 Grand Final loss against St George.